-Shifting plant phenology, i.e., the timing of life cycle events, such as flowering, fruiting, and leaf emergence, among others, is one of the most striking manifestations of climate change in terrestrial ecosystems (Parmesan et al. 2003).
+Shifting plant phenology, i.e., the timing of life cycle events, such as flowering, fruiting, leaf emergence and senescence, among others, is one of the most striking manifestations of climate change in terrestrial ecosystems (Parmesan et al. 2003).
 Such phenological shifts can have profound implications for the growth, survival and reproduction of plant populations, but the consequences of these shifts at the population level are still poorly understood (Mclean et al. 2016, Iler et al. 2019, 2021, Block et al. 2020).
 While phenological shifts are often assumed beneficial, this is not always the case, as advantageous changes in growth and reproductive timing may incur additional fitness costs.
-These costs include exposure to extreme weather events (e.g. late season frosts) and altered biotic interactions such as mismatches with pollinators or enhanced herbivory (Inouye 2008, Post et al. 2008, Kudo and Ida 2013, Meineke et al. 2021).
+These costs include exposure to extreme weather events (e.g. late season frosts) and altered biotic interactions such as mismatches with pollinators or enhanced herbivory (Inouye 2008, Post et al. 2008, Kudo and Ida 2013, Meineke et al. 2021, Panchen et al. 2021).

 The advancement of spring phenology, in particular, flowering time, is a commonly observed phenological response to warming temperatures across the globe, particularly in high latitude or high elevation ecosystems (Primack et al. 2004, Høye et al. 2007, Parmesan 2007, Prevéy et al. 2017, Büntgen et al. 2022).
 This trend is robust in both experimentally warmed systems (Arft et al. 1999, Collins et al. 2021) and with warming patterns in ambient climate (Oberbauer et al. 2013, Prevéy et al. 2019).
 Earlier flowering time in response to warming has been associated with increased reproductive fitness including flower, fruit, and seed production (Cleland et al. 2012, Iler et al. 2021).
 However, in many cases, it is unclear to what degree this increase in reproductive output is a direct response to climate and/or an indirect effect mediated by shifting phenology.
-This uncertainty is especially an issue for many temperature-limited species, where both phenology and reproductive fitness may be sensitive to warming (Wookey et al. 1993, Henry and Molau 1997, Arft et al. 1999, Kudo and Suzuki 2003).
+This uncertainty is especially an issue for many temperature-limited species, where both phenology and reproductive fitness may be sensitive to warming (Wookey et al. 1993, Henry and Molau 1997, Arft et al. 1999, Kudo and Suzuki 2003; Klady et al. 2011).
 Therefore, it is essential to disentangle the direct and indirect effects of climate on plant phenology and reproductive fitness to understand the population-level consequences of phenological shifts under global change.